|

 The

-Kitsap Safe Schools Network is a growing partnership
+Kitsap Safe Schools Network is a partnership

-of community groups, agencies, churches, youth groups,
+of school and community groups, churches, youth groups,

-parents and individuals working together to protect every
+parents and individuals working to protect every

 based on perceived sexual orientation and gender identity.
+We provide:

-INFORMATION — If you need curricula, videos,
+you need a classroom presentation, curricula, videos, books, and

-GLBT issues in age-appropriate ways, contact us! |
+age-appropriate ways, contact us! * |

-| TRAINING — If
+TRAINING — If

 you or your staff want help making your school climate